helderco/docker-php/versions/5.5/README.md

 If you would like to check for another location, set the environment variable `DEV_LOG_TARGET`.

-#### SSMTP and Mailcatcher
+#### SSMTP and Mailhog

 This is a neat feature.
-By default, this image will send any email to an SMTP host `mail` and port 25.
-So if you use `helder/mailcatcher` and link a container with this image to that, you'll catch all the emails sent by your application in mailcatcher.
+By default, this image will send any email to an SMTP host `mail` and port 1025.
+So if you use `mailhog/mailhog` and link a container with this image to that, you'll catch all the emails sent by your application in mailhog.

-Run mailcatcher process:
+Run mailhog process:

-    docker run -d -p 1080:80 --name mail helder/mailcatcher
+    docker run -d -p 8025:8025 --name mail mailhog/mailhog

 Send email:

     docker run -it --rm --link mail helder/php php -r 'mail("to@address.com", "Test", "Testing!", "From: my@example.com");'

-Open your browser at http://localhost:1080 to see your emails.
+Open your browser at http://localhost:8025 to see your emails.

 To use other settings, override in your Dockerfile: